Skip to content

 flowchart LR

 For each of the logical graphs, we perform a UMAP dimensionality reduction to generate a 2D representation of the graph.
 This will allow us to visualize the graph in a 2D space and understand the relationships between the nodes in the graph.
-The UMAP embeddings are then exported as a table of Nodes.
-The rows of this table include a discriminator indicating whether the node is a document or an entity, and the UMAP coordinates.
+The UMAP embeddings are reduced to two dimensions as x/y coordinates.